conradakunga/Blog/_posts/2025-09-08-sep-is-the-short-date-format-for-september-sometimes.md

  Base Path:   /usr/share/dotnet/sdk/10.0.100-rc.1.25425.114/
 ```

-From within this container we run the C# code above.
+From within this container, we run the C# code above.

 This prints the following: